BadassBaboon/Texture-Toolkit/README.md

 - `Verbose`: write per-texture debug lines to the log; leave off for normal use, since it slows the game.

 Toggling a checkbox in the panel writes its new value back to this file.

+## Sharing a texture mod

+A texture is identified by a 64-bit hash of its original pixel data, so an `inject` folder works on anyone else's copy of the same game.
+To publish a mod, ship the `.dds` files and tell people to drop them in `TT/inject` with Texture Toolkit installed.

+Two things decide whether a hash matches on someone else's machine:

+- **Game version.** A patch that reships texture assets changes their contents, and therefore their hashes.
+State the version you built against.
+- **Texture quality settings.** Some games upload a smaller top mip at lower settings, which is different pixel data and a different hash.
+State the setting you authored at.

+Neither depends on the player's GPU or driver: the hash covers the texture's tightly-packed rows, never the driver's row padding, so it means the same thing on every machine.

+Export replacements **with a full mip chain**.
+A block-compressed replacement without mips cannot have its mips regenerated, so it samples its top level at every distance and shimmers in motion -- and a higher-resolution replacement aliases *more* than the original did, not less.
+Mips cost about a third more VRAM.
+Dumps are written with their full chain, so an edited dump is already correct.

+## Compatibility

+These are fixed.
+Changing any of them would rename every file in every published mod, so they are treated as a contract rather than an implementation detail:

+- The hash: 64-bit, computed over mip 0's tightly-packed rows, with the algorithm in `TextureHash.h`.
+- The filename: 16 uppercase hex digits plus `.dds`.
+A `0x` prefix is also accepted.
+- The layout: `<ResourceRoot>/inject` and `<ResourceRoot>/dump`.

+The set of pixel formats Texture Toolkit recognises is deliberately **additive**.
+A format it cannot positively identify is skipped rather than guessed at, so adding support for one later can only make new textures moddable -- it can never change a hash that already exists.

 ## Limitations